 This is a good one.
 My friend Jenny and I entered her gorgeous dog, Summer, into a cutest dog competition at a local pub.
 Of course we won because she’s a beaut!

-At the Three Horseshoes in Witney, Oxfordshire we had a 3-course meal and bottle of wine as our prize.
+We had a 3-course meal and bottle of wine as our prize.
 I had truffle gnocchi for starters, slow-cooked pork belly with all the trimmings for mains and a bitter chocolate tart for dessert.
 It was probably the fanciest meal I’ll ever

 In September I was reading/watching/listening to…